 '''

+"string": function-name

+and options can be set with

 set option-name value

 For example:

 I prefer vi-style editing:

 set editing-mode vi

 Edit using a single line:

 set horizontal-scroll-mode On

 Rebind some keys:

 Meta-h: backward-kill-word

 "\C-u": universal-argument

 "\C-x\C-r": re-read-init-file

 '''

 Note that the default binding for Tab in Python is to insert a Tab character instead of Readline's default filename completion function.
 If you insist, you can override this by putting in your ~/.inputrc.
 (Of course, this makes it harder to type indented continuation lines if you're accustomed to using Tab for that purpose.)
+Automatic completion of variable and module names is optionally available.
+To enable it in the interpreter's interactive mode, add the following to your startup file: